davide-ceretti/strategypy/README.md

 -------------------

 * Better API for Bots
-* Security (Disable os, HTTP etc..)
+* Security in local mode
-* Anti-cheating (Isolate bots from what is not exposed by the API)
+* Anti-cheating in local mode
 * Numpy / Performance improvements
 * Performance tracking/acceptance on build
 * Rework game rules and engine to make it more interesting
 * More and better unit tests
-* Run this on a remote server